maaarv/dataflow_csv2parquet/README.md

 Oracle OCI: Fn python code to start a Data Flow application &amp; Data Flow conversion from .csv to .parquet on files in object storage

-Initialize a Function in OCI with the following variables: app_name	<your name>
+Initialize a Function in OCI with the following variables:
+- app_id <your app ID>
+- app_name	<your name>
-compartment_ocid	<compartment OCID>
+- compartment_ocid	<compartment OCID>
-input_bucket	<name of your input bucket in Object storage>
+- input_bucket	<name of your input bucket in Object storage>
-output_bucket	<name of your output bucket in Object storage>
+- output_bucket	<name of your output bucket in Object storage>
-namespace	<your object storage namestace>
+- namespace	<your object storage namestace>
-py_app	<full path csv2parquet.py in object storage: e.g. oci://codeBucket@namespace/csv2parquet.py>
+- py_app	<full path csv2parquet.py in object storage: e.g. oci://codeBucket@namespace/csv2parquet.py>

 Upload csv2parquet.py to object storage